Perspective | A requiem for all the mom-and-pop shops shut down by the pandemic

 It was a reliable place to see up-and-coming talent.

 “We’d see these kids grow up,” said Layla Nielsen, who’s helped her mother, Kelly Tesfaye, with the club her whole life.
-“My mom would give a 15-year-old a slot and years later, we’d see him at the Kennedy Center.”
+“My mom would give a 15-year-old a slot, and years later, we’d see him at the Kennedy Center.”

 The Twins — Tesfaye and her twin sister, Maze, who are now in their 70s — had a talent of their own, too.